admaio/admaio.github.io/content/authors/admin/_index.md

     summary: |
       Final grade: 110/110 summa cum laude.
 GPA: 29.5/30.0.

-      Master's Thesis in "Human-Machine Interaction" with title: "Design of an application for tracking a human target with a drone".
+      Master's Thesis in "Human-Machine Interaction" with title: "Design of an application for tracking a human target with a drone (<a href="https://www.youtube.com/watch?v=RzrA1blOfI4">VIDEO</a>)".
   - area: BEng Automation and Computer Engineering
     institution: Polytechnic of Bari, Italy
     date_start: 2009-09-10